dbhinton/hm-case-study/README.md

 ### To run this project on your local machine, follow these steps:
 - Clone this repository to your local machine.
 - Open a terminal window and navigate to the project directory.
+- Run `make build-frontend && make build-backend`
-- Enter `docker compose-up`
+- Run `docker compose-up`
-- Enter `cd backend`
+- Run `cd backend`
-- Run `python manage.py loadcsv {path of csv file}`.
+- Run mgmt command `python manage.py loadcsv {path of csv file}`.
 Check logs to ensure data is properly loaded
 - Repeat the step above for 3 other csv's
 - In a web browser, go to http://localhost:3000 to view the appliciation.